 I also appreciate the lower cost of ownership.
 I can afford to travel more often thanks to the better gas mileage and lower maintenance cost.
 Also, I often camp alone.
 I don’t need the extra space of a class A.

-Super C RV
+Another Option: Super C RVs

 Smaller Super C RVs can tow 10,000-15,000 pounds.
 That’s about the same as a class A diesel pusher.
 Larger Super C RVs that are built on a class 8 semi chassis are capable of towing loads of up to 40,000 pounds.
 These RVs can pull large boats, horse trailers, and heavy equipment with ease.